cosc2336-ds-alg/assg09/README.md

 pop them from the stack as described.

-When you have the function working and are satisfied, commit your changes and push them to the `feedback` branch of your repository for this assignment.
+When you have the function working and are satisfied, commit your changes and push them to the `Feedback` pull request of your repository for this assignment.